 When you devise or pursue a solution to an environmental problem (in your personal or professional life) — whether it be to address problems like reducing car emissions, promoting parks and open space, reducing flooding, shielding people from extreme temperatures and weather, supporting renewable energy, or something else — does that solution work at cross-purposes with other environmental solutions to the same or another environmental problem in our world today?

 Do you consider whether the solutions you are pursuing may be wiping out gains for other environmental objectives?

-For example, what happens when we create more running tracks, bike lanes, and sidewalks to get people outdoors and reducing reliance on cars, but in doing so, we also cut down trees, reduce habitat, and increase impervious surfaces?
-Or maybe we cut down trees in order to benefit from solar panels on our homes.
-Or maybe we plant a grove of a single tree species in one location, or along a busy street, to increase tree canopy -- rather than planting a diverse native plant or forest community, but in doing so, we establish a monoculture (susceptible to disease, infestation, and death) and reduce long-term ecosystem resilience.
+For example, what happens when we create more running tracks, bike lanes, and sidewalks to get people outdoors and reduce reliance on cars, but in doing so, we also cut down trees, reduce habitat, and increase impervious surfaces?
+Or maybe we cut down trees to benefit from solar panels in our homes.
+Or maybe we plant a grove of a single tree species in one location, or along a busy street, to increase tree canopy — rather than planting a diverse native plant or forest community, but in doing so, we establish a monoculture (susceptible to disease, infestation, and death) and reduce long-term ecosystem resilience.
 Examples like these abound.